sameersbn/docker-owncloud/README.md

   sameersbn/owncloud:latest
 ```

 Will create the owncloud container exposing the owncloud source.
 The container will also install a virtual host configuration for nginx via the `nginxSites` volume import.
 The `OWNCLOUD_FQDN` variable is used to configure the `server_name` variable in the virtual host configuration.
-If a configuration with the name `ownCloud` already exists it will not be overwritten.
+If a configuration with the name `${OWNCLOUD_FQDN}.conf` already exists it will not be overwritten.
 Owncloud data will be stored in the volume mounted at `/var/lib/owncloud`.

 ```bash
 # create nginx container